PK-124960/A7_NLP-Assignment/README.md

 ## 📥 Dataset

-We use the [Hate Speech and Offensive Language Dataset](https://github.com/t-davidson/hate-speech-and-offensive-language), which contains over 24k tweets labeled as hate speech, offensive language, or neither.
+I use the [Hate Speech and Offensive Language Dataset](https://github.com/t-davidson/hate-speech-and-offensive-language), which contains over 24k tweets labeled as hate speech, offensive language, or neither.
 Labels are converted into binary: `1 = toxic`, `0 = not toxic`.

 ---